xtreme8000/BetterSpades/README.md

 The same instructions for Linux work on macOS aside from some minor differences.
 First, use Homebrew or MacPorts to grab dependencies:
 ```
-brew install glfw enet
+brew install glfw enet glew libdeflate
 ```
-The development headers for OpenAL and OpenGL don't have to be installed since they come with macOS by default. [libdeflate](https://github.com/ebiggers/libdeflate) should be installed and placed manually in a way similar to Linux.
-See [_Wiki/Building_](https://github.com/xtreme8000/BetterSpades/wiki/Building) for more details.
+The development headers for OpenAL and OpenGL don't have to be installed since they come with macOS by default.

 ## Gallery